-Harkin praised the executive order and, like Obama, linked it to which Harkin is sponsoring.
+Harkin praised the executive order and, like Obama, linked it to congressional legislation to raise the overall federal minimum wage, which Harkin is sponsoring.

 In a Tuesday press release, Harkin stated: “This executive order is especially important because it brings us one step closer to ensuring that every worker gets a fair day’s pay for a hard day’s work.
 We must continue our work by passing my bill…to raise the federal minimum wage to $10.10.
 Congress can help 28 million hardworking Americans and their families while also giving the economy a critical boost.”